KIA vin indicates timing chain but timing belt installed

 This is easy for a mechanic or even the reader to do in less than 5 minutes.
 The cover comes loose with a couple of bolts.
 Don't let anything accidentally slip into the timing belt housing.

-Review about: Kia Motors Car.
+Product or Service Mentioned: Kia Motors Car.

 Monetary Loss: $2050.